Advertiser Disclosure

 How far ahead?

-You only need 10,000 PQPs to hit Gold elite status, the second of United’s 5 tiers.
-This single flight will put you over half of the way there.
+If you booked with Air Canada and credited to United, you’d earn more than 31,000 MileagePlus miles redeemable for flights and 6,355 PQPs.
+You only need 10,000 PQPs to hit Gold elite status, the second of United’s 4 status tiers.
+This single flight would put you over half of the way there.

 When To Use Pay With Points: When You Can’t Find Award Availability

-One limitation of award flights is that most airlines only release seats sparingly, if at all.
+One limitation of award flights is that many airlines only release seats sparingly, if at all.
 This is especially true for highly coveted business and first class seats.
 And if you’re traveling with a partner or family, finding enough seats for everyone can be a nightmarish experience.

 Bottom Line: Booking with AmexTravel.com and using Pay With Points allows you to bypass award availability restrictions, which can get you and your family on a flight sooner.